M4 Sherman: U.S. prototype

 The T6 prototype was completed on 2 September 1941.
 The upper hull of the T6 was a single large casting.
 It featured a single overhead hatch for the driver and a hatch in the side of the hull.
-In the later M4A1 production model, this large casting was maintained, although the side hatch was eliminated and a second overhead hatch was added for the assistant driver.
-The modified T6 was standardized as the M4, and production began in February 1942.
+In the later M4A1 production model, this large casting was maintained, although the side hatch was eliminated, and a second overhead hatch was added for the assistant driver.
+The modified T6 was standardized as the M4, and first production completed in February 1942.
 The cast-hull models would later be re-standardized as M4A1, with the first welded-hull models receiving the designation M4.
 In August 1942, a variant of the M4 was put forth by the Detroit Arsenal to have angled, rather than rounded hull and turret armor.
 The changes were intended to improve the tank's protection without increasing weight or degrading other technical characteristics.

 Doctrine

-As the United States approached entry into World War II, armored employment was doctrinally governed by Field Manual 100–5, Operations (published May 1941, the month following selection of the M4 tank's final design).
-That field manual stated:
+As the United States approached entry into World War II, armor usage was governed by Field Manual 100–5, Operations (published May 1941, the month after the M4 final design).
+That manual stated:

-The M4 was, therefore, not originally intended primarily as an infantry support tank.
-It placed tanks in the "striking echelon" of the armored division, and placed the infantry in the "support echelon", without directing that tanks should only seek to attack other tanks, thus leaving target selection up to the field commander based on what types of units were available to him to attack.
-A field manual covering the use of the Sherman (FM 17–33, "The Tank Battalion, Light and Medium" of September 1942) described fighting enemy tanks when necessary as one of the many roles of the Sherman, but devoted only one page of text and four diagrams to tank-versus-tank action, out of 142 pages.
-This early armored doctrine was heavily influenced by the sweeping early war successes of German blitzkrieg tactics.
-By the time M4s reached combat in significant numbers, battlefield demands for infantry support and tank versus tank action far outnumbered the occasional opportunities of rear-echelon exploitation.
+The M4 was, therefore, not intended primarily for infantry support.
+It placed tanks in the "striking echelon" of the armored division and placed the infantry in the "support echelon", without directing that tanks should only seek to attack other tanks, thus leaving target selection up to the field commander based on what types of targets were available.
+A field manual covering the use of the Sherman (FM 17–33, "The Tank Battalion, Light and Medium" of September 1942) described fighting enemy tanks, when necessary, as one of the many roles of the Sherman, but devoted only one page of text and four diagrams to tank-versus-tank action out of 142 pages.
+This early armored doctrine was heavily influenced by the sweeping early successes of German blitzkrieg tactics.
+By the time M4s reached combat in significant numbers, battlefield demands for infantry support and tank-versus-tank action far outnumbered the occasional opportunities of rear-echelon attack.

 United States doctrine held that the most critical anti-tank work – stopping massed enemy tank attacks – was primarily to be done by towed and self-propelled anti-tank guns, operated by "Tank Destroyer" battalions, with friendly tanks being used in support if possible.
 Speed was essential to bring the tank destroyers from the rear to destroy incoming tanks.
 This doctrine was rarely followed in combat, as it was found to be impractical.
 Commanders were reluctant to leave tank destroyers in reserve; if they were, it was also easier for an opposing armored force to achieve a breakthrough against an American tank battalion, which would not have all of its anti-tank weapons at the front during the beginning of any attack.